US coronavirus cases surpass 1 million as projections show deaths could rise in coming weeks

-The number of confirmed coronavirus cases in the United States topped 1 million on Tuesday as researchers say the number of deaths could rise in coming weeks.
+As some researchers say deaths could rise significantly in coming weeks, the number of confirmed coronavirus cases in the United States has topped 1 million.

-There are at least 1,004,908 cases of the virus across the US, according to a tally from health officials by Johns Hopkins University.
+As of Tuesday afternoon, there are more than 1,010,000 people in the United States who have or have had the virus, according to a tally from health officials by Johns Hopkins University.
+At least 58,365 people have died.

-The grim milestone comes after seven coronavirus models anticipate a rise in cases that will depend on how much 'contact reduction' Americans practice, the Centers for Disease Control and Prevention said.
+The milestone of cases comes after seven models anticipate a rise in coronavirus cases that will depend on how much "contact reduction" Americans practice, the Centers for Disease Control and Prevention said.

-The models estimate the numbers of cases and deaths on the state and national levels, and one model from the University of Texas at Austin makes metro-area projections.

 Your top coronavirus questions, answered

-'State-level forecasts vary widely, reflecting differences in early epidemic phases, timing of interventions and model-specific assumptions,' the CDC says.

-Models that factor in strong contact reduction suggest deaths will continue to occur, but will 'slow substantially over the next four weeks,' the CDC said.

-'Conversely, models that do not incorporate as strong contact reductions ... suggest that total deaths may continue to rise quickly.'
+Models that factor in strong contact reduction suggest deaths will continue to occur, but will "slow substantially over the next four weeks," the CDC says.
+"Conversely, models that do not incorporate as strong contact reductions ... suggest that total deaths may continue to rise quickly."

-One model frequently cited by the White House coronavirus task force has upped its predicted death toll again, this time projecting 74,000 Americans will lose their lives to the virus by August.
+One model cited by the White House coronavirus task force has upped its predicted death toll, projecting 74,000 people in the country will lose their lives to the virus by August.
+That is almost 7,000 more deaths than a model last week.

 The projection was adjusted because of longer peaks in some states and signs that people are becoming more active again, according to Dr. Chris Murray, director of the University of Washington's Institute for Health Metrics and Evaluation.

-States including Georgia, Texas, Michigan, Hawaii and Alaska have started reopening, while Alabama isn't far behind.

-California Gov. Gavin Newsom said his state is weeks away from changing its stay-at-home order -- yet beaches in the southern part of the state were packed with thousands of people over the weekend.
-Massachusetts will extend its stay-at-home order and closure of nonessential businesses until May 18, Gov. Charlie Baker said.

-'It's a safer strategy to get the number of infections in the community down to a really low level, and then testing and contact tracing and isolation can work,' Murray said Monday.
+"It's a safer strategy to get the number of infections in the community down to a really low level, and then testing and contact tracing and isolation can work," Murray said.

 Georgia, which Murray's team warned shouldn't begin reopening until June 28, started reopening small businesses Friday.

-As more governors start reopening their states and others set the date, they're pushing to get a better idea of how hard their state has been hit through antibody testing.

-Experts warn there's still a lot researchers don't know about the accuracy of the tests, and the World Health Organization has cautioned that no evidence exists yet that antibodies prevent a second infection.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said he is encouraged that Covid-19 will respond well to a vaccine, once one is available, because there is evidence that patients 'can mount a natural immune response,' he said.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said he's almost certain Covid-19 will be here in the winter.

-'There's no guarantee,' he said, 'but the fact that the body can do it gives me cautious optimism.'
+"I'm almost certain it will come back, because the virus is so transmissible and it's globally spread," Fauci said during an Economic Club of Washington webinar.

+Fauci said the virus will not disappear from the planet because new cases will appear in the Southern Hemisphere during its winter.

 Hard-hit cities start testing asymptomatic people